modesto/JsonConfigFlatter/README.md

 # JsonConfigFlatter
-JSON config flatter is a tool for transform JSON configuration files with nested keys into a key-value json compatible with Azure App Configuration
+JSON config flatter is a tool to transform JSON configuration files with nested keys into a key-value JSON compatible with Azure App Configuration